Lorna Jane

-Lorna Jane is an athletic apparel retailer with headquarters in Brisbane, Australia and regional offices in the US, Singapore, China, and New Zealand.
+Lorna Jane is an athletic apparel retailer with headquarters in Brisbane, Australia and regional offices in the United States, Singapore, China, and New Zealand.
 It was founded in 1990 by Lorna Jane Clarkson and her husband Bill Clarkson.
-The women’s activewear brand has 134 stores across Australia, New Zealand, USA and Singapore.
-They also have licensee stores in New Caledonia, Mexico, Europe, Dubai and Malaysia.
+The women’s activewear brand has 134 stores across Australia, New Zealand, the United States and Singapore.
+Its also has licensee stores in New Caledonia, Mexico, Europe, Dubai and Malaysia.

 Products

 Lorna Jane produces and sells a wide range of garments, including tights, sports bras, tops, shorts, pants, jackets and hoodies, shoes, and various accessories.
 Many items use the company's own moisture-wicking four-way stretch fabric, "LJ Excel".
 Others incorporate compression fabrics and "power mesh" panels.
 A Marie Claire article called Lorna Jane out as one of the 6 best sustainable sports brands on the market.

-Limited Edition Ranges and Pieces
+Limited edition ranges and pieces

 The company releases limited edition ranges and pieces such as maternity ranges and 'Little Miss' for babies and young children.